 Capped Worker Brood

 Worker brood is smooth and almost level with the comb surface.
-Older wax is used to cap brood cells resulting in a beige or tan color.
+Older wax is used to cap the cells resulting in a beige or tan color.

-A good brood pattern consists of many cells of the same type of brood close together with few empty cells.
+A good brood pattern consists of many cells of the same type and age of young close together with few empty cells.

 Capped Drone Brood

-Drone bees are the male bees in the hive.
-Because they are larger than workers, they require a larger brood cell.
+Drones are the male bees in the hive.
+Because they are larger than workers, they require a larger cell.

-Drone brood will protrude from the surface of the honeycomb.
-They have a characteristic bullet shape.
-Often found on the edges of the brood nest, drone brood is not as valuable to the colony as worker brood.
+Drone cells protrude from the surface of the honeycomb.
+They have a characteristic bullet shape and are often found on the edges of the brood nest.

 Queen Cells Open and Capped